 - As a tribal lender, it’s almost impossible to sue them for breaking the laws (which they’ve proven they’re not above doing)

 In some ways, Loan at Last might be even more dangerous to work with than other tribal lenders.
 With most of them, it’s possible to gauge their rates ahead of time.
-Loan at Last won’t say how much their products cost (other than “expensive) until an applicant has already given them their sensitive information.
+Loan at Last won’t say how much their products cost (other than “expensive”) until an applicant has already given them their personal information.

 How to Apply to Loan at Last

 For those who still want to apply to Loan at Last, there is some good news: It’s incredibly easy to do, and the majority of applicants will probably receive the loan they want.
 These are the only requirements that borrowers need to meet to apply:

 - Be at least 18 years of age